|Office:||121 Kolf Sports Center|

 |College:||UW-Whitewater (2005), Southwest Minnesota State University (2011)|

-Last season, Tomasiewicz led UW-Oshkosh to a 19-21-1 record, including a fourth-place 9-11 mark in the WIAC.
+During the 2016 season, Tomasiewicz led UW-Oshkosh to a 19-21-1 record, including a fourth-place 9-11 mark in the WIAC.
 The Titans went on to place third at the WIAC tournament.

 In 2015, Tomasiewicz guided UW-Oshkosh to a 26-17 overall record and a 14-10 WIAC mark.
 The Titans produced their most wins since 2008, finishing fourth in the regular season league standings and third in the WIAC tournament.
 UW-Oshkosh also set a program record with 96 stolen bases.